Amitsharma52/TrackNutriApp/README.md

-# 🍎 NutriPilot
+# 🍎 TrackNutri

-NutriPilot is a modern, premium SwiftUI application designed to make nutrition tracking simple, elegant, and insightful.
-Built with a focus on rich aesthetics, smooth animations, and a responsive glassmorphic UI, NutriPilot helps users achieve their weight goals through smart meal planning, active hydration tracking, and detailed calorie and macro analytics.
+TrackNutri is a modern, premium SwiftUI application designed to make nutrition tracking simple, elegant, and insightful.
+Built with a focus on rich aesthetics, smooth animations, and a responsive glassmorphic UI, TrackNutri helps users achieve their weight goals through smart meal planning, active hydration tracking, and detailed calorie and macro analytics.

 ---